KevinPramudyanto/fortvault/README.md

 ## Background Info

-FortVault is an inventory management application, designed for field workers to manage their inventory conveniently.
-It offers users to lend their inventory and manage their worker accordingly.
-This application is built using PostgreSQL, Flask, React TypeScript stack.
+FortVault is a robust inventory management application, designed to simplify inventory tracking and management for field workers.
+It enables users to efficiently lend, borrow, and track inventory between manager and workers.
+This application is built using PostgreSQL, Flask, and React TypeScript stack.

 Link to the backend repository can be found here: [FortVault Server](https://github.com/KevinPramudyanto/fortvault-server)